devansh1305/TCP_UDP_ScreenShare/README.md

 `full_screen := 0 | 1` <br/> <br/>
 `python3 TCPServer.py [port] [type] [compression_level] [full_screen]` <br/>
 - TCPClient.py <br/> <br/>
+    - There are no default assignments.
+You need to pass the hostname and port as arguments.
 `python3 TCPClient.py hostname port`